 - Limited turning rotation

-In the fifth position is the specialist entry on our list.
-Some manufacturers have taken advantage of brands of cars to help decorate their wheel, and this one offered by ThrustMaster in conjunction with Ferrari is one of the best.
+Next up is the specialist entry on our list.
+Some sim racing manufacturers have taken advantage of car brands to help decorate their wheels, and this one offered by Thrustmaster in conjunction with Ferrari is one of the best examples.

-Coming in at the lower end of the budget range, again this is a beautifully designed wheel with less of the thrills of some of the higher end models.
-Only compatible with Xbox One, the wheel also comes with the same pedals available with the T150 and TMX only, so you cannot expand your set up around it without considering how you will overcome the lack of a clutch pedal.
+Coming in at the lower end of the budget range, this is a beautifully designed wheel with few of the features of some of the higher-end models.
+Only compatible with Xbox consoles (and PC), the wheel also comes with the same pedals available with the T150 and TMX.

-No force feedback is a real issue, and the 240-degree turning rotation is one of the worst on this list.
-It has a good clamp however, causing the sliding issue of other budget wheels to be less of a problem.
+Of course, there are a lot of drawbacks.
+No force feedback is a real issue, and the 240-degree range of rotation is one of the worst on this list.
+However, it has a good clamp, causing the sliding issue of other budget wheels to be less of a problem.
 Finally, who hasn’t wanted to get behind the wheel of a Ferrari?
 This wheel may be the only chance some of us will ever get!

-Definitely for a more casual racer, the extras on this wheel are too limited to be taken seriously by any veteran sim racer but for those looking for something cheap and cheerful, look no further.
+Definitely for a more casual racer, the extras on this wheel are too limited to be taken seriously by any veteran sim racer, but for those looking for something cheap and cheerful, it may be the perfect choice.

 - No force feedback